pablokoll/bdeo-task-management/README.md

-# BDEO Task Management
+# Task Management

-A simple task management application with a client built in Angular 18 and a backend developed using NestJS.
+A task management application with a client built in Angular 18 and a backend developed using NestJS.

 ## Introduction

-BDEO Task Management is a task management application that allows users to create, update, delete, and manage tasks in different states: to-do, in-progress, and done.
+Task Management is a task management application that allows users to create, update, delete, and manage tasks in different states: to-do, in-progress, and done.
 The project consists of an Angular frontend and a NestJS backend.

 ## Features